darkstrings/salesdashboard/README.md

 # 💼 Sales Dashboard

 **Sales Dashboard** is a simple yet effective app designed to calculate paychecks based on sales and commission rates.
-With its clean and intuitive UI, it enables users to manage sales records, compute earnings, and keep track of total commissions earned.
+With its straight-forward, intuitive UI, it enables users to manage sales records, compute earnings, and keep track of total commissions earned.

 ---